-Wilbert Antoine: I was really moved by the passed for days the passing of a very dear friend and cousin.
-I think we should honour him, a moment of silence and prayer.
+Wilbert Antoine: I was really moved by the past four days, the passing of a very dear friend and cousin.
+I think we should honour him, of a moment of silence and prayer.

-Grand Chief Samuel Gargan: You have in your tab 14 the assembly agenda.
+Grand Chief Samuel Gargan: You have the assembly agenda.
 If there is anything that you need to mention or if anything is missed let me know.
 The focus is on the Dehcho Process and also on unity.
+CKLB will be doing live coverage of our assembly.
+You want to say things for other people to hear.